-It is possible to buy cut resistant gloves and a dedicated oyster shucking knife but where these items are unavailable, a thick towel or cloth and a sturdy, short-bladed knife will suffice.
+It is possible to buy cut resistant gloves and a dedicated oyster shucking knife but when these items are unavailable, a thick towel or cloth and a sturdy, short-bladed knife will suffice.
 The towel should be folded as shown and the oyster shell wrapped in the towel, with the hinge (pointed end) sticking outwards.
 The oyster should be held firm and steady with one well protected hand while the point of the knife is used to find the small gap in the shell near the hinge.
 By inserting the knife in to this gap and twisting, the hinge will be popped and the most difficult part of the procedure complete.

 Be careful not to simply pull away the top part of the oyster shell at this stage.
 The oyster will still be attached to it and the knife should be gently slid along the inner surface of the upper shell to free it and ensure the oyster meat is kept as whole and presentable as possible.
 The top of the oyster shell may thereafter be lifted away and discarded.

 Do remember, however, that the oyster will still be attached to the cup or lower part of the shell.
 There is a small, white, circular disc on the wall of the shell that is the muscle that holds the oyster in place.
 The connection between this muscle and the oyster should be carefully severed with the knife.